Learn about The Dragon Band

 In March or April, audition materials will be released for students to prepare for auditions

-High School directors will audition all of the band students live for placement in V or JV marching band and 1 of 5 concert ensembles.
+High School directors will audition all of the band students live for placement in Legacy or Horizon marching bands and the corresponding concert ensembles.
 These auditions usually take place in late April.

 A google folder will hold important documents and materials for the upcoming marching season and school year.
 Students will go here for audition music, marching show music and other materials.